KaiYin97/CrsisLLM/README.md

 The training and inference data is originated from IDRISI https://github.com/rsuwaileh/IDRISI which contains human labeled location, human aid information.
 I did some post-processing to make it more suitable for the current work.
 All training data is in /data/dialog.json, while inference data is in dialog4inference_train_part.json.
 # Training
-The training code is in /code/train.py which uses Deepspeed-zero-stage-3 in 4 A-100-40Gb GPUs with mixed precision training.
+The training code is in /code/train.py which uses Deepspeed-zero-stage-3 in A-100-40Gb GPUs with mixed precision training.
 Full parameter tuning and LORA fine tuning are considered.
-Please refer to /code/configs for configuration of details of the training hyperparameter.
+Please refer to /code/configs for configuration details of the training hyperparameter.
 # Inference
 For inference, please refer to /code/inference.py
 # Instruction